Thanksgiving up Northwest

 We made other purchases.
 There we bought a very functional suitcase that accompanied us throughout the trip until we returned to Florida.
 We also bought Miranda a Chinese dress.

-We were surprised to see a Catholic church in the Chinatown of San Francisco and we visited it.
+We were surprised to see a Catholic church in the Chinatown of San Francisco, and we visited it.

 Lombard Street

 It is a must-see place for all tourists who pass through San Francisco.
 It is known as the curviest street in the world.
 We don’t know how those who live in that small street do.
-We had already visited it on our Honeymoon.
+We had already visited it on our honeymoon.

 Sushi